shadowhunter100/SuperbSurvivorsContinued/README.md

 ## Why no new features?
 A functional NPC spawning framework is all I plan for this continuation.

-My intention is to make this mod extensible, so that others can continue to work on their own things as they please without worrying about breakage and overlaps.
+The intention is to make this mod extensible, so that others can continue to work on their own things as they please without worrying about breakage and overlaps.

 There are already many issues with the mod itself that it is questionable all of the issues can be fixed.